matthew-brett/pydagogue/installing_on_debian.rst

 Now you are in virtualenv nirvana
 *********************************

+It's often good to use virtualenvs to start a development session.
+Doing so means that you can install exactly the requirements that you need, without causing changes to your other virtualenvs.

 You can now make virtualenvs for your testing development quickly, even when you are offline.
 Say you want to test something out for Python 3::